On the existence of certain weak Fano threefolds of Picard number two: Blow-ups of smooth quadric threefolds

 We may check that for each $(d,g) \in \ms{C}(Q)$, the number $\theta(d,g)$ is positive.
 Therefore, $C$ has a trisecant line.

 Since ${-}K_X$ is nef, then to show that ${-}K_X$ is big, it suffices to check that $({-}K_X)^3>0$, \cite[Thm.2.2.16, p.144]{LazI}.
 For this, we use the formula

-see for example \cite[Lem.2.4]{BL}, and check that for each $(d,g) \in \ms{C}(Q)$ we have $({-}K_X)^3>0$. \end{proof}
+see for example \cite[Lem.2.4]{BL12}, and check that for each $(d,g) \in \ms{C}(Q)$ we have $({-}K_X)^3>0$. \end{proof}

-\begin{thm2} The numerical invariants listed in cases 44-46, 48, 70, 71, 86, 88, 97, 105 in \cite[Table E1-E1]{CM} of Sarkisov links are geometrically realizable. \end{thm2} \begin{proof} In each of the listed cases the weak Fano threefold $X$ exists by Proposition \ref{pro3}.
+\begin{thm2} The numerical invariants listed in cases 44-46, 48, 70, 71, 86, 88, 97, 105 in \cite[Table E1-E1]{CM13} of Sarkisov links are geometrically realizable. \end{thm2} \begin{proof} In each of the listed cases the weak Fano threefold $X$ exists by Proposition \ref{pro3}.
 It suffices to check that $|{-}K_X|$ determines a small contraction and $\phi^+$ is of type E1.
 The numerical possibilities with $|{-}K_X|$ giving a divisorial contraction are classified in \cite[Table A.4, p.629]{JPR05}.
-If the morphism $\phi^+$ were not of type E1, then the listed numerical possibilities would have appeared either in \cite[7.4, 7.7, p.486]{JPR11} or in the non-E1-E1 tables in \cite{CM}. \end{proof}
+If the morphism $\phi^+$ were not of type E1, then the listed numerical possibilities would have appeared either in \cite[7.4, 7.7, p.486]{JPR11} or in the non-E1-E1 tables in \cite{CM13}. \end{proof}

-\begin{rem1} The links with numerical invariants listed under 47, 72, 102 in \cite[Table E1-E1]{CM} also appear in the table \cite[A4, p.629]{JPR05}.
+\begin{rem1} The links with numerical invariants listed under 47, 72, 102 in \cite[Table E1-E1]{CM13} also appear in the table \cite[A4, p.629]{JPR05}.
 It appears to be a delicate question whether $|{-}K_X|$ determines a small contraction in the examples constructed above.
-We have not been able to verify this and have to leave these cases open. \end{rem1}
+The authors are currently investigating these cases and hope to resolve them in a future paper. \end{rem1}